Nitemice/gitifier/README.md

 For use with a series of versions of a single directory.
 This is the *default* mode.

+`-m` can be used when each directory only contains files that differ from the previous directory.

 ### Archives Mode

 For use with a series of tar or zip archives (files or directories).